This article has been updated 11/08/2020 to show price changes.

-There’s a new high tea place in Sydney and I love new restaurants, so I went to try it with friends.
+There’s a new high tea place in Sydney besides the one in Queen Victoria Building, and I love new restaurants, so I went to try it with friends.

 Technically, the fancy stuff we now call High Tea, was originally called Low Tea and bridged the gap between lunch and dinner in England, but if I call it Low Tea, people will get confused, and I like to be accurate, so I’m going to call it afternoon or English tea.

-G and Tea is a cleverly named new restaurant/bar at The Star in Pyrmont, Sydney, Australia, only opened a few months ago.
+G and Tea is a cleverly named new restaurant/bar at The Star in Pyrmont, Sydney, Australia, only opened a few months ago at time of writing.
 Tea house by day and alcohol bar by night, this fancy looking place was somewhat hard to find if you come by the light rail.

 I booked afternoon at G and Tea bar online for 3 people, and it was $25 per person, very cheap compared to other places in Sydney.